 America’s Best Ribs

-There are few meals more primal and delicious than a rack of ribs, but who makes the country's best?
+Few things are more delicious than a rack of ribs.
+But who makes the best?

 There are few things in life more delicious and satisfying than a plate of barbecue.
 And more often than not, the centerpiece of that plate is a rack of ribs.
 A glistening, smoky, slow-cooked rib, whether pork or beef, has the potential to be one of the most groan-inducingly good foods in existence, especially when enjoyed with a cold, easy-drinking beer.
 But who makes the best ribs in America?
 And what exactly makes a perfect rib?

 We reached out to some of the country’s most renowned food writers and critics, and assembled a list not only of their favorites, but of ribs that are renowned far and wide for their smoky perfection.
 The only criterion that we provided these panelists was that their picks needed to be bone-in ribs best eaten with your hands and a pile of napkins.
 So while we’re certainly fans of Italian-style braised short ribs (famed critic Gael Greene told us that her favorite ribs are the ones at New York City’s Il Buco Alimentari), those didn’t meet our criteria for this list.
 Renowned food writer and director of the Southern Foodways Alliance John T. Edge, The Washington Post’s Tim Carman, GQ’s Alan Richman, the Los Angeles Times’ Jonathan Gold, and Esquire’s John Mariani all submitted some of their favorites.
 A couple of panelists also gave us their answer to the question, "What makes the perfect rib?"

 So what does make for a perfect rib, according to some of the country’s leading experts?
 Tenderness, sauce-to-meat ratio, smokiness, and good charring.